-I'm waiting on a feature-length biopic movie of legendary chef and TV host Martin Yan (filmmaker friends, take note!), but until that gets produced, I'm glued to a YouTube clip.
+I'm waiting on a feature-length biopic movie of legendary chef Martin Yan (filmmaker friends, take note!), but until that gets produced, I'm glued to a YouTube clip.
 Almost as impressive as Yan's deboning a chicken in 18 seconds, this particular clip leaves me on the edge of my seat: It cuts just as Master Chef Yan starts to cook one of his favorite dishes in a wok, not over a volcanic gas-fueled flame, but on an induction cooktop.
 "You get all the responsiveness of cooking with gas, but it's better for you and the environment," Yan tells the camera.
 And I want to know — "How does this possibly work?"

 That's the point of this cliffhanger.
 I'm going to have to tune into an upcoming cooking demonstration to see what happens next.
 This teaser leads up to a Nov.
 7 event that features Yan of Yan Can Cook and other acclaimed Bay Area food movers and shakers, including Crystal Wahpepah of Wahpepah's Kitchen, Kenny Annis of Sky Cafe, Shruti Boddu of Shru's Kitchen and Alicia Casas of Jaguar Baker.
 They'll all demo some of their favorite plant-based dishes during the Holiday reFresh event sponsored by Acterra, a Palo Alto nonprofit dedicated to cutting greenhouse gas emissions.
-A couple of steps to that include reducing meat production and consumption (eat more plants!), as well as reducing fossil fuel use (use renewable resources!).
+A couple of steps to that include reducing meat production and consumption (eat more plants), as well as reducing fossil fuel use (use renewable resources).

-Acterra's Robbie Brown weighed in in a prepared statement: “Bringing people together around the table, especially over the holidays, opens up new conversations about how we fuel our bodies each day, and how small incremental changes add up to a much greater impact.
-We hope our virtual cooking event will show people how fun and creative plant-based cooking can be, with the benefits of better health and a cleaner environment.”
+Acterra's Robbie Brown said in a statement: "Bringing people together around the table, especially over the holidays, opens up new conversations about how we fuel our bodies each day, and how small incremental changes add up to a much greater impact.
+We hope our virtual cooking event will show people how fun and creative plant-based cooking can be, with the benefits of better health and a cleaner environment."

 So I want to know, can you get that distinctive caramelizing wok hei effect on an induction cooktop?
 As some local energy code changes took effect a year ago requiring use of all electric in new builds, is investing in an induction cooktop feasible and desirable for restaurateurs and home cooks, particularly those that have a tradition of using fuels like gas or wood?
-It's a dream to have the opportunity to discuss these questions with Yan as a chef, culinary consultant, food scientist and TV personality.
+It's a dream to have the opportunity to discuss these questions with Yan, a chef, culinary consultant, food scientist and TV personality.

 Yan also fulfills a critical role as a public educator.
 In addition to teaching at culinary institutions and consulting, Yan has been a mainstay in home cooks' living rooms since 1978 with "Yan Can Cook."
 It first aired in Canada, and then in the U.S. on PBS in 1982 as one of just three cooking programs, presenting one of the first Asian ones.